nitrictech/docs/docs/getting-started.md

 http://localhost:9001/apis/:api_name
 ```

-in this case the URL for the API is:
+in this case, the URL for the API is:

 ```txt
 http://localhost:9001/apis/main/